seamusdemora/PiFormulae/UsefulShellTricks.md

 ### A useful tool for GPIO hackers: `raspi-gpio`

 `raspi-gpio` is a useful tool for those interested in working with external hardware.
 It's included as a standard package - even in the `Lite` distro, but was developed by an individual - i.e. outside "The Foundation".
 The [raspi-gpio GitHub repo](https://github.com/RPi-Distro/raspi-gpio) has some useful resources; there is no `man raspi-gpio`, but `raspi-gpio help` will do just that.
 You can compare it against the [`gpio` directive](https://www.raspberrypi.com/documentation/computers/config_txt.html#gpio)... ponder that for a moment :)

+### `raspi-config` from the command line?

+You've probably used the "graphical" (*ncurses* -based) version of `raspi-config` that you start from the command line, and then navigate about to make configuration changes to your system. ***However***, you may also use `raspi-config` from the command line.
+This feature isn't well-documented (or well-understood), and even the [GitHub repo for `raspi-config`](https://github.com/RPi-Distro/raspi-config) doesn't have anything to say about it - actually, it says nothing about everything :P  [This blog post](https://pi3g.com/2021/05/20/enabling-and-checking-i2c-on-the-raspberry-pi-using-the-command-line-for-your-own-scripts/) seems to be the best source of information for now.

 ### Background, nohup, infinite loops, daemons